nick-gravgaard/ElasticNotepad/README.md

 instead, and you can change Elastic Notepad's settings to use whatever fonts you like, but I recommend trying it with these fonts first.

-You'll also need to have Java installed.
+Since Elastic Notepad is written in Scala, you'll also need to have Java installed to run it, and sbt installed if you want to build it.

 ## Running it

-You can run it like this:
+To run the jar file, use this:

 	java -jar ElasticNotepad.jar

+## Changing it

+When developing, it can be run with:

+	sbt run

+You can build a new jar file with:

+	sbt assembly

+## Ugly font rendering?

+Some systems do a poor job of rendering fonts in Java GUIs.
+On my Linux system I've added the following line to `$HOME/.profile` to fix this:

+	export _JAVA_OPTIONS="$_JAVA_OPTIONS -Dawt.useSystemAAFontSettings=on"